California-Planet-Search/KPF-etc/README.md

 # KPF-etc
 README.md

 This repository contains a set of pre-calculated photon-limited velocity uncertainties for the Keck Planet Finder project, as well as a simple IDL lookup function (kpf_photon_noise_estimate.pro) for quickly estimating photon-limited RV precision for a user-specified target observation.
+(A Python interpolator is desired.
+Does someone wants to write one?)

 The model grid descriptions are as follows: